DeclarativeHub/ReactiveKit/README.md

 ---[J]---[Ji]---[Jim]---|--->
 ```

-Completion event is important because it tells us that whatever was going on is now over.
+The completion event is important because it tells us that whatever was going on is now over.
 We can finalize the work at that point and dispose any resources that might have been used in processing the sequence.

-Unfortunately, the universe is not governed by the order, rather by the chaos.
+Unfortunately, the universe is not governed by order, rather by chaos.
 Unexpected things happen and we have to anticipate that.
 For example, a network request can fail so instead of a response, we can receive an error.

 ```
 ---!Error!--->
 ```

 In order to represent errors in our sequences, we will introduce yet another kind of event.
 We will call it a failure event.
-Failure event will be generated when something unexpected happens.
-Just like the completion event, failure event will also represent the end of a sequence.
+The failure event will be generated when something unexpected happens.
+Just like the completion event, the failure event will also represent the end of a sequence.
 No event shall follow the failure event.

 Let us see how the event is defined in ReactiveKit.